 Here are some tips to apply to have a greener lawn.

-Review how to water your lawn
+Review the way to water your lawn

 Mulching to feed the lawn